Presenting Lily Mars

 Presenting Lily Mars is a 1943 American musical comedy film directed by Norman Taurog, produced by Joe Pasternak, starring Judy Garland and Van Heflin, and based on the 1933 novel by Booth Tarkington.
 The film is often cited as Garland's first film playing an adult role.
 However, the issue is complicated by the delay in this film's release caused by reshooting the finale, and Garland's brutal work schedule—she was filming Girl Crazy and For Me and My Gal at the same time.
 Also, in Little Nellie Kelly, released in 1940, she plays her character's mother, dying in childbirth.
-Tommy Dorsey and Bob Crosby appear with their orchestras in this Metro-Goldwyn-Mayer production.
+Tommy Dorsey and Bob Crosby appear with their orchestras.